Raed Ibrahim Saleh: International career

 Raed is part of the first team squad of the Oman national football team.
 He was selected for the national team for the first time in 2012.
 He made his first appearance for Oman on 11 September 2012 in a friendly match against Ireland.
-He has made appearances in the 2014 FIFA World Cup qualification, the 2013 Gulf Cup of Nations, the 2014 WAFF Championship and the 2015 AFC Asian Cup qualification.
+He has made appearances in the 2014 FIFA World Cup qualification, the 21st Arabian Gulf Cup, the 2014 WAFF Championship and the 2015 AFC Asian Cup qualification.